Selamkd/coding-challenges/README.md

 A repository for practicing problem-solving katas, organised by month.

 ## Description
 This repository is dedicated to improving my problem-solving skills through regular practice of katas sourced from CodeWars, LeetCode, and Codurance.
-Each day, a new kata is added along with corresponding tests, and these katas are organised into monthly directories.
+Each week new katas are added along with corresponding tests, and these katas are organised into monthly directories.
 This structured approach helps in tracking my progress and ensures consistent practice.

 ### Installation
   1. Clone the repository: